SGNet: Salient Geometric Network for Point Cloud Registration: The proposed Approach

 \subsection{Super Points Augmentation}

 In this section, we describe how we generate the candidate overlapping region.

-\textbf{Salient Superpoint Augmentation.} To tackle the problem of having meaningless super points in the last downsampling layer, which lacks object-level semantic information, we choose points from the output of the second-to-last subsampling layers as the new set of super points.
-Specifically, inspired by \cite{zhong2009intrinsic}, we utilize the points in its spherical neighborhood of radius $r_{salient}$ to generate a scatter matrix and give three eigenvalues (e.g., $e[0]>e[1]>e[2]$) of it in decreased order.
-We apply two threshold values $\lambda_{10}$ and $\lambda_{21}$, and utilize $e[1]/e[0]<\lambda_{10}$ and $e[2]/e[1]<\lambda_{21}$ to select the salient points as new super points. \uline{During the upsampling process in the decoder, each superpoint's neighborhood is updated.
-This step automatically identifies and selects the dense points that describe the object semantics and are the most salient or semantically meaningful within the scene.}
+\textbf{Salient Superpoint Augmentation.} To tackle the problem of meaningless super points in the last downsampling layer, which lacks object-level semantic information, we can choose more interesting key point subsets from super points by utilizing keypoint detector algorithms\cite{li2019usip,harris1988combined,lowe2004distinctive,zhong2009intrinsic}.
+In this paper, we utilize ISS\cite{zhong2009intrinsic} with a spherical neighborhood of radius $r_{salient}$ to choose key points.
+We apply two threshold values $\lambda_{10}$ and $\lambda_{21}$, and utilize $e[1]/e[0]<\lambda_{10}$ and $e[2]/e[1]<\lambda_{21}$ to select the salient points as new super points.
+During the upsampling process in the decoder, each superpoint's neighborhood is updated.
+This step automatically identifies and selects the dense points that describe the object semantics and are the most salient or semantically meaningful within the scene.

-\textbf{Salient Super Point Matching.} We exploit the eigenvalues of the super points' scatter matrix~\cite{zhong2009intrinsic} to compute the salient matching score matrix $SS\in \mathbb{R}^{|\hat{{P}}|\times|\hat{{Q}}|}$.
-The final super point matching matrix $S\in \mathbb{R}^{|\hat{{P}}|\times|\hat{{Q}}|}$ is obtained by multiplying these two matrices:
+\textbf{Salient Super Point Matching.} We exploit the eigenvalues of the super points' scatter matrix~\cite{zhong2009intrinsic} to compute the salient matching score matrix $\M {SS}\in \mathbb{R}^{|\hat{P}|\times|\hat{Q}|}$.
+The final super point matching matrix $\M S\in \mathbb{R}^{|\hat{P}|\times|\hat{Q}|}$ is obtained by multiplying these two matrices:

-where MS is computed by the inner product of the super point features across two frames.
+where $\M {MS}$ is computed by the inner product of the superpoint features across two frames.

 After that, we select top $N_c$ super points correspondences in $S$:

 This initial candidate matching matrix provides sufficient reliable salient correspondences through the augmentation above and salient matching scores.